dact-chant/PyCantus/docs/source/development_docs.md

 PyCantus is a lightweight Python library for loading and manipulating Gregorian chant data, e.g. the CantusCorpus v1.0 dataset.
-The “division of labour” between the library and dataset is shown in the schema bellow.
+The “division of labour” between the library and dataset is shown in the schema below.
 Most importantly, PyCantus implements a data model for CantusCorpus v1.0.
 However, the library is an independent component, so the data model can be reused for datasets assembled from other sources of chant data (e.g. Corpus Monodicum database).